Warning Signs of Nursing Home Abuse

 These are some of the signs that can indicate elder abuse and should be promptly pursued since it affects the quality of life for the senior citizen that can greatly affect their health and emotional or mental health.

 One other type of abuse of the elderly that can happen involves financial abuse.
-This can show in the form of unexplained bank withdrawals, changes in power of attorney, property or wills.
+This can show in the form of unexplained bank withdrawals, changes in the power of attorney, property, or wills.
 There may also be names added to credit cards or bank accounts and ATM withdrawals when the patient is at a long-term care facility and doesn’t go out.
 It can also happen with the ordering of goods or services the elderly resident signed for that is out of character or would not be useful for their age group.

 What to do When Elder Abuse is Suspected

-If elder abuse or neglect is suspected by the family or friends the place to begin is by consulting a personal injury attorney that has experience in elder abuse and neglect.
+If elder abuse or neglect is suspected by the family or friends the place to begin is by consulting a personal injury attorney that has experience in elder abuse and medical malpractice.
 They can investigate the situation and hold the responsible parties accountable.
 This personal injury attorney has the resources to thoroughly investigate when the family has suspicions but is not sure how to go about stopping the behavior affecting the older adult.